-Some small or medium-sized facilities that lack the technical resources to implement a hybrid render farm can use Google's render farm service, Zync.
-To help determine the ideal solution for your facility, speak to your GCP representative.
+Some small or medium-sized facilities that lack the technical resources to implement a hybrid render farm can use a cloud-based render farm service such as Conductor.
+To help determine the ideal solution for your facility, speak to your Google Cloud representative.

 Note: Production notes appear periodically throughout this article.
 These notes offer best practices to follow as you build your render farm.